 From the first protected bike lanes to more bike boxes and new bike racks, the City is making progress toward being a more bicycle friendly community.
 The City is leveraging $2.3 million in federal transportation funds with local capital improvement funds for several on-street bike facilities.
 While the City has encountered some hurdles getting bids within budget, the City continues to work diligently to identify creative solutions to complete these important projects.

-Downtown Loop – This is a much anticipated and talked about project, adding bike facilities using Grand Boulevard as the spine of the project and connecting seven neighborhoods into downtown.
-The Grand Boulevard portion of this project was completed in fall 2017.
-Work on the second phase of the project will continue in Spring 2018.
+Downtown Loop – The Grand Boulevard portion of this project was completed in fall 2017.
+Work on the second phase of the project will continue in Spring 2018- a more specific timeline will be posted here when details are available.
 You can see the design plans for the entire Downtown Bike Loop here: Downtown Loop

 Armour/Benton Boulevard Bikeway – This bike-way through midtown and the city’s east side is another much anticipated project, and will mark the City’s first protected bike lanes.
-The city is currently in the process of awarding the contract to complete this work with the hopes of a spring 2018 start.
-Here are design plans for the bike facilities Armour Boulevard Bikeway Plans and Benton Boulevard Bikeway Plans.
+The city is tentatively slated to start this work in mid-May- a more specific timeline will be posted here when details are available.
+In the meantime, please feel free to peruse the design plans here: Armour Boulevard Bikeway Plans and Benton Boulevard Bikeway Plans.

 Paseo Boulevard – Independence Ave south to 85th Street.
-This project will add 19 lane miles of on-street bikeways making the longest continuous facility in the region and possibly the country.
+This project will add 19 lane miles of on-street bikeways making it the longest continuous bike facility in the region .
 Public meetings are being planned for spring 2018.
-The goal will be to work closely with the neighborhoods and stakeholders to design an innovative bikeway.
+The goal will be to work closely with the neighborhoods and stakeholders to design an innovative bike-way.

 Lexington/Gladstone – This 6.6 lane mile project will wind through several Northeast neighborhoods from Woodland to Lexington and Gladstone and is currently in the design process.
-Staff is working with stakeholders and will hold public meetings to get input on the design this fall.
+Staff is working with stakeholders to finalize design work on this project.

 New KC Bicycle Parking Racks